sciath/sciath/docs/index.rst

 What is it?
 ===========

 Testing code should be easy.
 The functionality required to launch, parse and perform verification should be light-weight and simple to migrate into existing projects.
 SciATH supports testing of sequential and MPI-parallel applications.
-Tests can be performed locally, or submitted via a batch queuing system (e.g. PBS, LSF, Slurm or LoadLeveler).
+Tests can be performed locally, or submitted via a batch queuing system (e.g.
+PBS, LSF, Slurm or LoadLeveler).

 SciATH is a set of lightweight Python tools designed to quickly and easily test scientific application codes.
 As such, it focuses on full-application testing and prioritizes being able to run on clusters with batch systems.
-This is in contrast to most testing frameworks, which are designed with libraries in mind.
+This is in contrast to most testing frameworks, which are designed with libraries in mind, and are often closely associated with specific programming languages.

 Key Concepts
 ============